dustinlyons/nixos-config/README.md

 ### Install configuration
 #### Run command
 After the keys are in place, you're good to go.
-To create a filesystem and install this configuration, run this command:
+Run this command:

 > [!IMPORTANT]
 > For Nvidia cards, select the second option, `nomodeset`, when booting the installer.